rlvlad/wt-project-2025/docs/src/sections/filters.typ

     _seq("B", "C", disable-src: true, comment: [[user == null] ? redirect]) }),
   comment: [
     The `InvalidUserChecker` filter does the exact opposite of `UserChecker`.
-If the client accesses pages all the other pages -- HomePage, PlaylistPage, Track, Logout... -- and _is not logged in_, then the program redirects to the Login page.
+If the client accesses all the other pages -- HomePage, PlaylistPage, Track, Logout... -- and _is not logged in_, then the program redirects to the Login page.
   ],
   next_page: false,
   comment_next_page_: false,